influxdata/docs-v2/content/influxdb/v2.0/influxdb-templates/monitor.md

 {{< img-hd src="/img/influxdb/2-0-monitor-oss-telegraf-output-example.png" />}}

 You'll want to copy the URLs and the organization parameters.
 Once you've copied those values, exit this modal and click on the Scape InfluxDB OSS Metrics configuration again.
-Now, replace the values with the Telegraf configuration file for URLs and organization with the appropriate values for your InfluxDB Cloud account that you copied from within the InfluxDB
+Now, replace the values within the Telegraf configuration file for URLs and organization with the appropriate values for your InfluxDB Cloud account that you copied from within the InfluxDB
 Output Plugin panel.